zademn/EverythingCrypto/README.md

 Directories are organized by categories
 - Security theory
     - Basic definitions and what to expect (Start with this)
-- PRNG's
+- Secret sharing schemes
-    - Pseudorandom generators, pseudorandom functions,
-    - Implementations: chacha20, LFSRs, Geffe (Correlation attack)
+    - General Idea and SSSS

 - Mathematics = Here you will find the basic structures(groups, curves, etc) and algorithms that I studied
     - Number theory - Start with this
     - Elliptic Curves - Theory